Kinodynamic Task and Motion Planning using VLM-guided and Interleaved Sampling: METHODS

 If all $K$ retries fail, we invoke a VLM-guided backtracking strategy (the lower red block in Fig.~\ref{fig:method}).
 The VLM receives the simulator-rendered images of the current node $h_t$, the goal state, a JSON-encoded representation of the hybrid state tree expanded thus far, and a \textit{constraint violation feedback} of previous expansion attempts.
 The JSON tree encodes each node with its name, discrete and continuous states, and each edge with information such as action labels, feasibility, and sampled parameters.

 The constraint violation feedback is constructed from the outcomes of goal sampling, IK solver, motion planning, and candidate action simulation.
-Inspired by \cite{wang2024llmˆ} and \cite{curtis2024trust}, we classify the feedback into four categories: (i) when the goal configuration collides with other objects, (ii) when no feasible IK solution exists, (iii) when the motion planner fails to produce a collision-free trajectory, and (iv) when a trajectory is found but grasp or release constraints are violated during execution.
+Inspired by \cite{wang2024llmˆ} and \cite{curtis2024trust}, we classify the feedback into four categories: (i) when no feasible IK solution exists, (ii) when the goal configuration collides with other objects, (iii) when the motion planner fails to produce a collision-free trajectory, and (iv) when a trajectory is found but grasp or release constraints are violated during execution.
 This structured feedback, together with the images of the current node $h_t$, helps the VLM identify the cause of failure using both textual feedback and visual cues.
 Based on this information, the VLM then selects an appropriate node to backtrack to within the JSON tree, say $h_r = (s_r, x_r)$.
 From $h_r$, step~\ref{hybrid1}, step~\ref{hybrid2}, and step~\ref{hybrid3} in Sec.~\ref{hybrid} are repeated until either a goal state $h_g \in \mathcal{G}$ is reached or the timeout is exceeded.

-By combining randomized retries with VLM-guided backtracking, our framework efficiently recovers from unexpandable nodes and explores promising alternative plan skeletons in the large hybrid search space.
+By combining randomized retries with VLM-guided backtracking, our framework efficiently recovers from unexpandable nodes and explores promising alternative states in the large hybrid search space.
 For example, suppose repeated attempts in the same region are likely to fail, such as in a cluttered workspace or blocked access.
 In that case, the VLM can backtrack to a node that enables clearing or repositioning other objects first.